Teacher of the Year Small Logo Teacher of the Year Logo

 About Teacher of the Year

 The Teacher of the Year program was created to recognize exemplary public school educators — Oregon teachers who inspire students and make a positive impact in the communities in which they live.
 The award celebrates knowledge, dedication, innovation and leadership.
-Exceptional teachers will be honored in up to 19 regions across the state, each awarded $1,000, with Oregon’s Teacher of the Year selected from among our regional finalists and awarded $10,000.
+Exceptional teachers will be honored in up to 19 regions across the state, each awarded $1,000, with Oregon's Teacher of the Year selected from among the regional semi-finalists and awarded $10,000.

 How Nominations Work